 - 2007-2010 – Civic Place to the eastern end of Chatswood Mall was designed and constructed.

 - 2009-2010 – Victoria Ave Mall was identified as needing refurbishment and planned to be upgraded to coincide with the opening of the Civic Place.

 The existing pedestrianised portions of Victoria Avenue and the intersecting Victor Street formed the major part of the site that was to be upgraded.
 The footpath on the eastern side of Orchard Road above the interchange was also to be included in the upgrade.
-This represented a site area of approximately 4300m2 of pedestrian mall.
-The main mall was 165m long and a standard road reserve width of 20m wide.
+This represented a site area of approximately 4300m2 of the pedestrian mall.
+The main mall was 165m long and had a standard road reserve width of 20m wide.
 It also included portions of the adjoining Orchard Road and Victor Street.

 Chatswood Mall is a major hub of pedestrian activity.
 It provides important links between the Chatswood station and the newly upgraded Civic Place and the major shopping centres within the Chatswood CBD.
 The construction of the new Rail/Bus Interchange had left the existing pavement torn up and patched.
 The space, at the beginning of 2009, appeared very old and tired and in great need of an upgrade.
 The existing trees, although some in reasonable health, had not achieved their true potential.
-Upon excavation they exhibited extremely restricted root structures.
+Upon excavation, they exhibited extremely restricted root structures.

 Arterra Design’s scope on the project

 Arterra was engaged and contracted to perform the following key components of the project:

 - Conceptual design and refinement of the designs until accepted by Council.

 - Contract documentation of the approved design, including coordination with all the other necessary sub-consultants.